What is Eczema?

 Think of the skin barrier like a brick wall.
 In eczema, the mortar between the bricks is weaker so water escapes and irritants get in.

-It allows irritants, allergens, and bacteria to enter more easily
+The outer layer of skin doesn’t hold moisture well.
+It allows irritants, allergens, and bacteria to enter more easily.
+This leads to dryness, sensitivity, and inflammation

 -